Suficio/mineflayer-move/README.md

 Object with the following properties:
 * `Arrived` - occurs when the bot successfully moved to the goal
 * `Failed` - occurs when the bot could not move to the goal \[Not implemented]
-* `Timeout` - occurs when the bot timedout while moving to the goal
+* `Timeout` - occurs when the bot timed out while moving to the goal